Rated-F-Freeware/Drew/README.md

 I also enjoy watching some One Piece while programming.
 It's my pride and joy.
 Currently creating some projects that'll be open to the public.
-Hopefully some people find some use for them like I do.
+Hopefully some people will find some use for them like I do.

 ![Luffy_fire](https://github.com/Rated-F-Freeware/Drew/assets/69709146/11ce93db-1c99-4871-9aab-eed25fcde5a2)